North Caucasus Line: c. 1550–1711: Early Settlements

-Early Wars: Russian relations with Kabardia were more diplomatic than military.
+Early Wars: Russian relations with Kabardia were more diplomatic than militaristic.
 In 1560, four years after the capture of Astrakhan, Cheremisinov attacked Tarki, burned it and withdrew.
-In 1594, Prince Khvorostinin led 5,000 Terek, Astrakhan and Yaik Cossacks south to attack Tarki and was soundly defeated.
-In 1604-05, Ivan Buturlin attacked Tarki and was defeated.
-In the last two cases, the Dagestanis allowed the Russians to take the town, surrounded and harassed them and attacked when they were forced to retreat.
+In 1594, Prince Khvorostinin led 5,000 Terek, Astrakhan and Yaik Cossacks south to attack Tarki, but was soundly defeated.
+Later on in 1604–05, Ivan Buturlin attacked Tarki as well, but was also defeated.
+In both of these conflicts, the Dagestanis allowed the Russians to take the town, only to surround, harass, and attack them when they were forced to retreat.
 The first war was requested by the Kabardians and the last two by the Georgian kings who did nothing to help.
-In 1605, the rebel Illya Muromets was on the Terek.
+In 1605, the rebel Ilya Muromets was on the Terek.
 In 1614, some Terek Cossacks helped attack Ivan Zarutsky at Astrakhan.
 In the 1680s, 1,500 Don Cossack Old Believers settled on the Kuma River.